prisma/specs/errors/Readme.md

 </details>

-Note that studio can also yield Photon errors as it uses Photon internally.
-The error log generation in that case would be done by Photon but the UI to prompt user to create a Github issue or send it to us would be handled by Studio.
+Note that studio can also yield Prisma Client JS errors as it uses Prisma Client JS internally.
+The error log generation in that case would be done by Prisma Client JS but the UI to prompt user to create a Github issue or send it to us would be handled by Studio.

 ### CLI